 This course is an introduction to counseling which provides the student with a solid overview of counseling theories, practices, interventions and skills.
 Each concept will be examined from both the group and individual counseling perspectives.
-Prerequisite: ADS-104 (with a grade of C or better).

-ADS-115 3 units Individual, Family and Group Counseling LEC 48-54
+Individual, Family and Group Counseling LEC 48-54

 This course provides an in-depth study of theories and practices of individual, group, and family counseling which emphasizes learning and practicing skills of counseling.
 Theories and models for family therapy, theories of stages of group development, techniques for family therapy, and the roles of the facilitator/counselor will be discussed.
-Prerequisite: ADS-110 (with a grade of C or better).